 Create a plan for your product.
-Consider: (1) What is the purpose of the product?
-(2) What are benefits to using this product?
-(3) What are the limitations of using this product?
-(For example, if you were to create a gecko-inspired adhesive that could be used to hang wall art, you'd have to come up with the pros and cons of the product.)
+Consider: (1) What is the purpose of your product?
+(2) What are benefits to using your product?
+(3) What are the limitations of your product?
 Use the Product Planning Graphic Organizer to help you.